TonyBgithub/portfolio-portal/content/docs/api-documentation.md

 title: "Getting Started with API documentation"
 navigation:
   show: true
+description: Learn what APIs are, and how to interact with REST APIs.
 ---

 In this article you'll learn what APIs are, and how to interact with a REST API using Postman.